 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 2.
-The Company transacts in Euros ("E"), therefore, the Euro is its functional and presentational currency.
+The Company mainly transacts in Euros ("€") however it does have a Swiss Franc ("CHF") and US Dollar ("USD") exposure within the underlying loan portfolio.
+Euro is considered to be its functional and presentational currency as the notes have been issued in Euro, the Company operates in a Euro zone and the Originator has a functional currency of Euro.
 Balances within the financial statements are disclosed to the nearest whole number.